ldebruijn/graphql-protect/docs/configuration.md

 ## Environment Variables

-If so desired `go-graphql-armor` _can_ be configured using environment variables. write out the full configuration path for each value.
+If so desired `graphql-protect` _can_ be configured using environment variables. write out the full configuration path for each value.

 For example: